SandwichGouda/Data/Data.md

   * By adding `file_server browse`, caddy will display an interface allowing to browse files and folder in that folder.
   * Note : `root * ...` can be simplified as `root ...`
   * `log { ... }` and `{ debug }` do what we expect from them, that is, being verbose about problems and errors.
 (This will be seen in `systemctl status <service>` if caddy is run as a service)
+- Note : caddy does not have sufficient permissions to deal with files (in particular, to serve, redirect to..) stored under `/root/`...!
+- In particular; do not put your web-server there !

 #### Systemctl